 - Apprenticeship/traineeship training contract activity (National Apprentice and Trainee Collection)

-- Financial information (National VET Financial Data Collection).
+- Funding information (National VET Funding Data Collection)

 Training providers submit data to the National VET Provider, National VET in Schools and National Apprentice and Trainee collections using the web-based AVETMISS Validation Software (AVS).

-Financial information is sourced from financial statements and notes submitted by the Australian, state and territory government departments responsible for VET reporting.
+Funding information is sourced from the Australian, state and territory government departments responsible for VET (National VET Funding Data Collection - available once implementation phase complete)..

 Data collections and surveys